Modulus/Aineko/README.rst

 1. Create healthcheck that checks connection to elasticsearch
 2. implement rest service to store/fetch urls
 3. Create healthcheck to verify connection to rest services as well

+## Extras
+1. Setup postgresql with helm
+2. Setup sonarqube with helm using db from step 1
+3. Create sonarqube quality gate